-We may fail to fully realize the remaining anticipated net synergies from the WageWorks Acquisition.
-Achievement of these remaining anticipated net synergies is based on our ability to grow revenue as a combined company, the integration of the WageWorks' CDB and other offerings with our technology platforms, and realization of the targeted cost synergies expected from the WageWorks Acquisition.
+We may fail to fully realize the anticipated synergies associated with successfully integrating our acquisitions.
+Achievement of these anticipated synergies is based on our ability to grow revenue as a combined company, the integration of technology platforms, and realization of the targeted cost synergies expected from each acquisition.
 Actual operating, technological, strategic, and revenue opportunities, if achieved at all, may be less significant than expected or may take longer or cost more to achieve than anticipated.
-If we are not able to achieve these objectives and realize the remaining anticipated net synergies expected from the WageWorks Acquisition within the anticipated timing or at all, our business, financial condition, and operating results may be adversely affected.
+If we are not able to achieve these objectives and realize the anticipated synergies expected from these acquisitions within the anticipated timing or at all, our business, financial condition, and operating results may be adversely affected.